 How Revaluation Impacts Taxes

-The assessment represents 70% of your property's current market value as of October 1, 2016.
-Please note that the new assessment, not the market value, is the basis for your tax bill in July 2020.
-The Town adopted mill rate of 41.80 is applied to that new assessment.
-If you are entitled to exemptions, they will be applied to your July 2020 tax bill.
+The assessment represents 70% of your property's current market value as of October 1, 2021.
+Please note that the new assessment, not the market value, is the basis for your tax bill in July 2022.
+The Town mill rate currently proposed at 39.83. is applied to that new assessment.
+If you are entitled to exemptions, they will be applied to your July 2022 tax bill.

 Is there an appeal process?

 Yes.
-You can appeal your assessment annually if you believe that your property’s assessment did not accurately reflect 70% of the market value as of the October 1st, 2016 revaluation date.
+You can appeal your assessment annually if you believe that your property’s assessment did not accurately reflect 70% of the market value as of the October 1st, 2021 revaluation date.
 If you wish to appeal your assessment, you must submit an application to the Board of Assessment Appeals.
-The filing period is January 2nd through February 20th each year.
-Applications will be available on-line or in the Assessment Office, Room 142, after January 2nd.
+The filing period is January 2nd through February 18th.
+Applications will be available online or in the Assessment Office, Room 142, after January 2nd.

 Before you appeal your assessment, ask yourself THREE questions: